Yup'ik: Clothing

-The traditional clothing system developed and used by the Yup'ik and other Northern Indigenous peoples is the most effective cold-weather clothing developed to date.
-Yup'ik clothing tended to fit relatively loosely.
-Skin sewing is an artistic arena in which Yup'ik women and a few younger men excel.
-Yup'ik women made clothes and footwear from animal skins (especially hide and fur of marine and land mammals for fur clothing, sometimes birds, also fish), sewn together using needles made from animal bones, walrus ivory, and bird bones such as front part of a crane's foot and threads made from other animal products, such as sinew.
+The traditional clothing system developed and used by the Yupʼik and other Northern Indigenous peoples is the most effective cold-weather clothing developed to date.
+Yupʼik clothing tended to fit relatively loosely.
+Skin sewing is an artistic arena in which Yupʼik women and a few younger men excel.
+Yupʼik women made clothes and footwear from animal skins (especially hide and fur of marine and land mammals for fur clothing, sometimes birds, also fish), sewn together using needles made from animal bones, walrus ivory, and bird bones such as front part of a crane's foot and threads made from other animal products, such as sinew.
 The semilunar woman's knife ulu is used to process and cut skins for clothing and footwear.
 Women made most clothing of caribou (wild caribou Rangifer tarandus granti and domestic reindeer Rangifer tarandus tarandus) and sealskin.
-The English words kuspuk (parka cover or overshirt) and mukluk (skin boot) which is derived from the Yup'ik word qaspeq and maklak.
+The English words kuspuk (parka cover or overshirt) and mukluk (skin boot) which is derived from the Yupʼik word qaspeq and maklak.
 Before the arrival of the Russian fur traders (promyshlennikis), caribou and beaver skins were used for traditional clothing but Northern Indigenous peoples were compelled to sell most of their furs to the Russians and substitute (inferior) manufactured materials.
 Everyday functional items like skin mittens, mukluks, and jackets are commonly made today, but the elegant fancy parkas (atkupiaq) of traditional times are now rare.
-Today, many Yup'ik have adopted western-style clothing.
+Today, many Yupʼik have adopted western-style clothing.

 Mask

-Yup'ik masks (kegginaquq and nepcetaq in Yup'ik, agayu in Cup'ig) are expressive shamanic ritual masks.
+Yupʼik masks (kegginaquq and nepcetaq in Yupʼik, agayu in Cupʼig) are expressive shamanic ritual masks.
 One of their most popular forms of the Alaska Native art is masks.
 The masks vary enormously but are characterized by the great invention.
 They are typically made of wood and painted with few colors.
-The Yup'ik masks were carved by men or women but mainly were carved by men.
+The Yupʼik masks were carved by men or women but mainly were carved by men.
 They most often create masks for ceremonies but the masks are traditionally destroyed after being used.
-After Christian contact in the late 19th century, masked dancing was suppressed, and today it is not practiced as it was before in the Yup'ik villages.
+After Christian contact in the late 19th century, masked dancing was suppressed, and today it is not practiced as it was before in the Yupʼik villages.

-The National Museum of the American Indian, as a part of the Smithsonian Institution, provided photographs of Yup'ik ceremonial masks collected by Adams Hollis Twitchell, an explorer and trader who traveled Alaska during the Nome Gold Rush newly arrived in the Kuskokwim region, in Bethel in the early 1900s.
+The National Museum of the American Indian, as a part of the Smithsonian Institution, provided photographs of Yupʼik ceremonial masks collected by Adams Hollis Twitchell, an explorer and trader who traveled Alaska during the Nome Gold Rush newly arrived in the Kuskokwim region, in Bethel in the early 1900s.